Dozens are dead from Ian, one of the strongest and costliest U.S. storms

 "That's the scariest thing in the world because I can't stop no boat," he said.
 "I'm not Superman."

 Even though Ian has long passed over Florida, new problems continued to arise.
-A 14-mile (22-kilometer) stretch of major Interstate 75 was closed late Friday in both directions in the Port Charlotte area because of the huge amount of water swelling the Myakka River.
+A 14-mile (22-kilometer) stretch of Interstate 75 was closed late Friday in both directions in the Port Charlotte area because of the massive mount of water swelling the Myakka River.

 Authorities warn the death toll could rise as rescue attempts and damage assessment continue